 - Are you writing in simple sentences (think high school students versus PhDs)?

 - Is it easily scannable with lots of header tags?

 - Does it cleanly answer questions?

 - Have you included images to break up the copy and make it easy on the eyes?

-Writing for the web is different than writing for written publications.
+Writing for the web is different than writing for offline publications.